AdoriZahard/hi3er/docs/index.md

 **You Shall Answer Prayers**: Triggering You Shall Know Your Sins causes the Valkyrie to enter Penance for 8s.
 In Penance, the Valkyrie takes 30% less Total DMG and deals 40% more Physical and Elemental DMG to enemies.
 Valkyrie deals 800% ATK of Adaptive DMG to attacking enemies when hit; CD: 5s.
 Triggering it again resets the duration. | 3rd

 ####<p align="center">Griseo - Signet of Stars (2nd Core)</p>

-!!! note
-    Ideal Order from F1-F7: Double Reroll start into Griseo Red Paint by 2F, Griseo 2nd Core with Black & Dark and Yellow & Warm, shop by F5 or F6 and try to grab Petals in the Wind (purple).
-Then Vill-V 2nd Core by F7 double.

 Signet | Priority
 - | :----: